 A Back-Of-House Perspective for COVID-19

-We all know it by now, COVID-19 has totally disrupted the restaurant industry.
-With major changes to operations, most resources on how to best adapt have been focused on front-of-house operations.
+With major changes being thrust upon to operations once again, most resources on how to best adapt have been focused on front-of-house operations.
 While front-of-house operations are key, a focus on back-of-house operations can help provide even more comfort to customers dining at your location.
 To provide a back-of-house perspective, our Chef, Derek Bugge, shared insights on how he would adapt to support his team through COVID-19.

 How you can support your back-of-house operations?

 Reassess your menu.
-The supply chain is so volatile right now, outages are plaguing the foodservice industry daily.
+The supply chain is so volatile right now, shifting availabilities are plaguing the foodservice industry daily.
 Consider working with your vendors to find more sustainable products.
 Fresh is always best, but there are so many quality IQF products that are comparable.

 Add meal kits to your menu.
+Over the past several months, restaurants across the state have found a much-needed win by creating take home meal kits.
 Well-crafted meal kits not only save time, they also make dishes more exciting.
 Have your kitchen send meal elements so the customer can make the dishes themselves at home.
 Give them the whole meal or components so they can recreate it on their own.
 An easy example of this would be sending salad ingredients separately like croutons, the greens, and dressing, so the customer can construct it.
 You can also take this a step further and include instructions, so they know how to create a restaurant quality meal at home.

 Keep morale high.
+With the holiday season upon us, people are looking for positivity in their lives more so than other times of the year.
 Find ways to make team members feel more invested in the restaurant.
 Hold weekly or biweekly meetings to create a type of brain trust.
 Consider allowing team members into areas of the business they wouldn’t normally be a part of to make them feel more involved.
 The end goal is to make team members feel like they have a personal interest in helping navigate your restaurant’s success.
 During tough times such as these, your employees will be the ones to dictate either the success or failure of your restaurant.